xurxodev/Product-Node-API/README.md

-# Catalog-API
+# Product Node API
-Sample REST API written in Node.js catalog to show some of the best practices as design patterns, testing and appropriate architecture.
+Sample REST API written in Node.js to show some of the best practices as design patterns, testing and appropriate architecture.

 ## Setup